emmanueldeletang/postgresql_websample_international/README.md

 ## Features
 - web applicaiton to insert book in your langage
 - visualisation of the book with translation in postgresql to show the integration with translation
 - add a search engine using the search capacity of vector search in postgreql with adding vector and automation llm
+- add the completions in a cache table and if the same question is ask , use the cache ( first question can take seconds , the same some ms )

 ## Requirements